tan0929/P2/src/md/Founder.md

 ---
 title: Meet Evelyn W.
+slogan: “ There are no established rules in piping flowers, just pip with your rhythm”.
 ---

 Hi, I am Evelyn, home baker, designer , instructor and founder of Petalimn.
 I am from Taiwan, stayed in Beijing for several years, now living in Laguna Niguel.
 We are loving SoCal living.